fabiocerqueira/kayako/README.rst

     Raises ``KayakoResponseError`` if one of the following is true:
         - There is an error with the request (not HTTP 200 Ok)
-        - The XML is in an unexpected format indicating a possible Kayako version mismatch (expects 4.01.204)
+        - The XML is in an unexpected format indicating a possible Kayako version mismatch

 **Misc API Calls**